-This experiment also shows that if the route in which the kart is to be learned is known, the use of prediction algorithms is more optimal.
-On the other hand, if the route is not known, or if it is changed or generated randomly, it is preferable to use reinforcement learning algorithms.

-Limitation

-A first limitation that emerges from the first experiment, in which supervised machine learning techniques were used, is that the prediction will be a good one only if the circuit is a known one, and previously a player drove in an optimal way.
-If the circuit is randomly generated, this type of approach can no longer be used.

-The second experiment shows that the agent needs a lot of time and a lot of episodes to perform better and better.

-Machine learning is the field of study that provides the ability of computers to learn without being explicitly programmed.

 Discussions

-This experiment also shows that if the route in which the kart is to be learned is known, the use of prediction algorithms is more optimal.
+This experiment shows that if the route in which the kart is to be learned is known, the use of prediction algorithms is more optimal.
 On the other hand, if the route is not known, or if it is changed or generated randomly, it is preferable to use reinforcement learning algorithms.

 In the future, the complexity of the experiment can be continued in several directions.
-One direction would be to switch from a single agent to a multi-agent mode and observe how they interact with each other.
+One direction would be to switch from a single agent to a multi agent mode and observe how they interact with each other.
 Another direction would be to use several circuit tours, and to observe the differences in time and route between them.
 One last direction could be to increase the complexity of the circuit and change it in a random way, and to observe how the agent adapts to the change.

+Table 1.
+Human vs Decision Tree vs Random Forrest